vbsreenu/Illumina-CoVID19-RefMap/README.md

 grep -v "^@CO" file.sam|samtools view -F4 -bS  - |samtools sort  -o  file.bam
 ```

 Finally, prepare the data for  CLIMB upload.
-Lab codes from the file names should be stripped of before uploading.
+LabIDs from the file names should be stripped before uploading.
 Consensus sequence and mapped reads in sorted bam format should be stored in respective directories.
 I have created a script to copy and process data for upload.
 Pease change the code as per your directory structure

 In below example.
 My analysis directory is "/home4/nCov/Sreenu/batch7b" and CLIMB upload directory is "/home4/nCov/Sreenu/ClimbData/CVR-Illumina-Batch7b/"